kwoongbae/kwoongbae.github.io/_pages/about.md

 ---
 Thanks for visiting my website!

 I'm a Master student in Dept. of Industrial and Management Engineering at POSTECH.
+My research interests include

+- **(Finance)** Emerging Risks and its modelling based on mathematical and statistical methodologies;
+- **(Deep Learning)** Generaliztion of internal mechanism on AI models using adversarial attacks.

-My research interests include integrating a **Deep Understanding of Finance** with **AI Development Capabilities** to explain financial phenomena from an engineering-oriented perspective.
+My purpose is to explain financial phenomena based on a Deep Understanding of Finance with AI Development Capabilities.

 I'm currently research on systemic cyber risk and its modelling at [Actuarial modeling, Insurance and Risk Management (AIRM) Lab](https://airm.postech.ac.kr/), under the supervision of Prof. Kwangmin Jung.